Falmouth, Cornwall+ Add to favourites

 - two bedrooms (1 twin, 1 single), bathroom with shower over bath.

 Heating: Night storage heating and convector heating included.

-The annual Durgan Regatta takes place in the village on the Sunday of the August Bank Holiday.
+Please Note: The annual Durgan Regatta takes place in the village on the Sunday of the August Bank Holiday.
 This involves flags on both quays, loudspeakers and lots of people partying outside Quay, Beach and Old School House cottages.